|GENERAL QUESTIONS RELATED TO WP.29 AND ITS SUBSIDIARY BODIES|

 3. UN 1997 Agreement concerning the Adoption of Uniform Conditions for Periodical Technical Inspections of Wheeled Vehicles and the Reciprocal Recognition of such Inspections.

-(More information on the global role of WP.29 and its organization can be found either in the WP.29 publication "WP.29 How it works – How to join it" at the address: http://www.unece.org/trans/main/wp29/wp29wgs/wp29gen/wp29pub.html
+(More information on the global role of WP.29 and its organization can be found either in the WP.29 publication "WP.29 How it works – How to join it" or on the WP.29 homepage)

 - What is "Harmonization of Vehicle Regulations"?

 Vehicles which are sold and put into service in a country have to meet the regulations and standards of that country.
 The registration procedure of that country requires the approval of the vehicle and/or its components.
 The existence of separate national regulations and approval procedures in the different countries requires expensive design modifications, additional tests and duplicating approvals.
 Thus, there is the need to harmonize the different national technical requirements for vehicles and to elaborate a unique international regulation.
 Once the vehicle or its equipment and parts are manufactured and approved according to that regulation, they can be internationally traded without further tests or approvals.
 Furthermore, these regulations have to be continuously adapted to the technical progress and to the new requirements regarding safety and environmental protection.